Photo credit: TransLink

 In certain circumstances, VIA Rail offers free travel to one companion accompanying a person with disabilities.
 Any additional persons needed to assist in helping those with disabilities board and disembark will be offered the best available fare.
 Guide dogs and service animals travel free.
 Passengers are asked to book travel and specify their unique needs 48 hours or more in advance, by calling 1.888.VIA.RAIL (842.7245) or TTY 1.800.268.9503, or by visiting their local VIA ticket counter.

-Disabled travellers planning to arrive in Vancouver via Amtrak must make reservations for accessible services (such as space for a wheeled mobility device, access to a transfer-accessible seat or accommodation, and those with hearing or vision loss) by visiting their local Amtrak ticket agent, online, or by calling 1.800.USA.RAIL (872.7245) or TTY 1.800.523.6590, 24 hours a day, seven days a week.
+Travellers with disabilities planning to arrive in Vancouver via Amtrak must make reservations for accessible services (such as space for a wheeled mobility device, access to a transfer-accessible seat or accommodation, and those with hearing or vision loss) by visiting their local Amtrak ticket agent, online, or by calling 1.800.USA.RAIL (872.7245) or TTY 1.800.523.6590, 24 hours a day, seven days a week.
 Please specify the type of assistance required at time of booking.

 Special discounts apply; however, written proof of disability is required when picking up a ticket.
 Companion fares are also available to attendants accompanying a disabled passenger.
 Guide dogs and service animals travel for free.